Affiliate links on Android Authority may earn us a commission. Learn more.

 Other features of Twitter Blue which have carried over from the previous generation of the service include:

 - Bookmark folders — Everyone can bookmark tweets, but Twitter Blue users have the ability to create bookmark folders.
 This allows for faster navigation through bookmarked tweets.

 - Custom app icons — This feature lets users change how the icon for Twitter appears on their devices.

-- Custom navigation and themes — Twitter Blue allows users to customize their bottom navigation bar by choosing which items they want quick access to.
+- Custom navigation and themes — Twitter Blue allows users to customize their bottom navigation bar by choosing items to which they want quick access.
 They can also choose different color themes for the app.